Religion in South Korea: Korean Zen or Seon Buddhism

-There are a number of different schools in Korean Buddhism (대한불교/大韓佛敎 Daehanbulgyo), including the Seon (Korean Zen).
+There are a number of different schools in Korean Buddhism, including the Seon (Korean Zen).
 Seon is represented by Jogye Order and Taego Order.
 The overwhelming majority of Buddhist temples in contemporary South Korea belong to the dominant Jogye Order, traditionally related to the Seon school.
 The order's headquarters are at Jogyesa in central Seoul, and it operates most of the country's old and famous temples, such as Bulguksa and Beomeosa.
 Jogye requires their monastics to be celibate.
 Taego lineage is a form of Seon (Zen) and it differs from Seon by allowing priests to marry.

 Jingak and Cheontae Buddhism

 Jingak Order, is a modern esoteric form of Vajrayana Buddhism, which also permits its priests to marry.
 Cheontae is a modern revival of the Tiantai lineage in Korea, focusing on the Lotus Sutra.
 Cheontae orders requires their monastics to be celibate.

 Won Buddhism

-Won Buddhism (원불교/圓佛敎 Wonbulgyo) is a modern reformed Buddhism that seeks to make enlightenment possible for everyone and applicable to regular life.
+Won Buddhism is a modern reformed Buddhism that seeks to make enlightenment possible for everyone and applicable to regular life.
 The scriptures and practices are simplified so that anyone, regardless of their wealth, occupation, or other external living conditions, can understand them.